jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/cfd-steps/postprocessing/paraview.open-3d-data.md

 It might be necessary to execute following makefile target in order to remove some hard coded file paths:

     make paraview-state-preparation

+At Windows you can use the File menu and `Load State ...`